Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Shopify simply looks at where your visitors are located (based on IP address) and automatically presents your product prices in their local currency.
 Checkout happens in that currency too, which can further improve conversion rates.

-First, you can only apply duties and import taxes if you’re on the ‘Advanced’ or ‘Shopify Plus’ plan (both of which are very expensive).
+First, it turns out that you can only apply duties and import taxes if you’re on the ‘Advanced’ or ‘Shopify Plus’ plan (both of which are very expensive).

 Second, Shopify recently introduced a three market limit on the ‘Basic,’ ‘Shopify’ and ‘Advanced’ plans.
 This is significant because although a market can involve multiple currencies, all local prices displayed are conversions of prices set in that market’s ‘primary’ currency — i.e., you won’t be able to facilitate custom, per-country pricing within the same market (you’ll need to set up a separate one to do that).

-If you need to create more than three markets, you’ll have to either
+If you want to create more than three markets, you’ll have to either:

 Finally, currency conversion only works if you’re using Shopify Payments.
 If you are based in a country that doesn’t yet support Shopify Payments, you’ll need to install a third-party app to gain multi-currency features.

-Overall, the way that Shopify handles multi-currency selling remains really good — but it’s a shame about the ‘3 market’ limit, which makes the feature a lot less useful than it previously was.
+Overall, I think that the way that Shopify handles multi-currency selling is really good — but it’s a shame about the ‘3 market’ limit, which makes the feature less useful than it previously was.

 Building a multilingual website with Shopify